General Information for Authors

 - Authorship and related information

 - Embargo policy

 Blockchain in Healthcare Today (BHTY), is an open access online, peer review journal where thought leaders and innovators converge to find solutions in a new health technology sector.
 BHTY provides objective evaluation of methodologies, pilots, scalable blockchain deployments, and cost efficiencies that advance value based care, exclusively, in the healthcare sector.
-BHTY offers rapid, peer-review (5-7 days) publication of research, commentary, and proof of concept for blockchain technology that advance value-based healthcare across the care continuum.
+BHTY offers rapid, peer-review (14 days) publication of research.

 Emphasis focuses on local and global innovations that foster ecosystem efficiencies which include:

 Identity Management, Trust, Privacy, and Security | Data aggregation | Data Linkage and Interoperability | Payment Models, Scalability and Adoption | Health Insurance, Smart Contracts, and Claims Processing | Liability and Indemnification | Machine Learning | Artificial Intelligence | EHR | Precision Medicine | Drug Supply Chain Management | Clinical Trials Management | Market Consensus Reports | Education

 Manuscripts of interest will present or establish advances utilizing evidence-based outcomes in the following categories:

 - Proof of Concept

 - Narrative/Systematic Reviews/Meta-Analysis